wds4/tribal-tapestry/experiment/virtueSignal.md

 - Does the subject endorse or reject the virtue signal?
 - Does the subject attempt to separate the core from the overlay, or bind them together more tightly?

-The virtuous subject: attends to the core, ignores the toxicity, endorses the virtue signal, and resists any attempt to disentangle the core and the overlay.
+The virtuous subject: moral indignation; draws attention to and endorses the core, ignores vs endorses the toxicity, endorses the virtue signal as a whole, and resists any attempt to disentangle the core and the overlay.

-The Other: ignores the core, attends to the toxicity, rejects the virtue signal, and (if sufficiently motivated and prepared) may attempt to unravel the core and the overlay, so that the core can be accepted while the overlay is rejected.
+The Other: _irritation_; draws attention to and rejects the toxicity, ignores vs endorses the core, rejects the virtue signal as a whole, and (if sufficiently motivated and prepared) may attempt to disentangle the core and the overlay, so that the core can be accepted while the overlay is rejected.

 # Nonstandard responses